Truly great entrepreneurs are also well organized and know which tools will help them see their startup ideas to fruition.

-That can be key for getting a startup business off the ground.
+That can be key for getting a startup business off the ground or picked back up after a global pandemic (ahem).
 Good ideas and a strong entrepreneurial spirit aren’t always enough on their own.
 Sometimes you need the right mix of technology and tools to keep the more mundane and tedious tasks from bogging down your efforts.

-Here are six tools almost any entrepreneur can use to help keep productivity high when starting a new business:
+Here are five tools almost any entrepreneur can use to help keep productivity high:

 For most entrepreneurs, it’s not the most exciting thing in the world, but making sure you have your legal ducks in a row is important for any startup.
 Lawtrades helps with that while trying to keep costs down — music to the ears of any startup business owner.

 The service is a legal marketplace of sorts designed specifically for startups and entrepreneurs.
 It connects business owners with legal professionals that it claims don’t charge “bloated law firm hourly rates.”

 Lawtrades offers a number of services, including business formation, employment and labor, contracts and agreements, and intellectual property.

 Starting a new business likely means starting and managing lots of online accounts.
 The 1Password app from AgileBits helps you save time by remembering passwords and other information for you.

 The app helps you generate strong and unique passwords for your many accounts, and secures them behind one safe password known only by you.
 The app doesn’t only work for passwords — it can also help remember other information such as credit card numbers, safe combinations, or street addresses.

 If your startup involves a specific product or set of products, Kanbanize helps you develop them with your team without bogging down the process.
 The software allows you to post and share boards that include product information and progress, and you can choose which people see which information.